zipperer/multiplayer-git/README.md

 # Exercise one

 Everyone:
-1. Clone your team repository
+1. Clone your team repository (SSH is prefered over HTTPS)
 1. Create a file in your team repo:
 	<my-name>.txt
 1. Add your bio:
 	* Your name
 	* Your favourite colour
 	* Your favourite food
-1. Commit and push your changes
+1. Commit and push your changes to the remote
 1. Get your local master up-to-date once your team is finished

-Repeat a couple of times to exercise the push/pull cycle.
+Repeat step 3-5 a couple of times to exercise the push/pull cycle.
 Wait with exercise two until instructed.
 # Exercise two